gtalarico/django-vue-template/README.md

 $ git push heroku
 ```

-Since nodejs buidlpack was added, heroku will handle install for all the dependencies from the `packages.json` file.
+Heroku's nodejs buidlpack will handle install for all the dependencies from the `packages.json` file.
 It will then trigger the `postinstall` command which calls `yarn build`.
 This will create the bundled `dist` folder which will be served by whitenoise.

 The python buildpack will detect the `pipfile` and install all the python dependencies.

+The `Procfile` will run Django migrations and then launch Django'S app using gunicorn, as recommended by heroku.

 ## Static Assets